passbolt/passbolt_help/_posts/2019-02-28-hosting-install-ce-digital-ocean.md

 ```
 ssh root@this_droplet_ip
 ```
 or ssh root@your_domain.com.
 Use this same ssh connection to gather the randomly generated mysql credentials in `/root/.mysql_credentials` you will need them for the web installation wizard.

 ## Launch the install script and follow the instructions.
 A script will be launched, choose the automatic configuration option and let the script guide you.
-Once you’re done, point your browser to the DNS assigned to this droplet: https://your_domain.com and you will then see the web installation wizard.
+Once you’re done, point your browser to the DNS assigned to the droplet: https://your_domain.com and you will then see the web installation wizard.

+{% include articles/figure.html
+    url="/assets/img/help/2019/03/digital-ocean/007_domain.png"
+    legend="Provide the DNS name for the SSL script"
+%}

+{% include articles/figure.html
+    url="/assets/img/help/2019/03/digital-ocean/008_select_auto.png"
+    legend="Choose auto for letsencrypt setup"
+%}

+The installation wizard will ask you for a Mariadb/Mysql host.
+The droplet has mariadb-server installed by default so you could use `127.0.0.1` as the mysql hostname and use the randomized user, password and database created during the droplet boot.
+You will find these credentials on `/root/.mysql_credentials`

 {% include date/updated.html %}